IanTeda/old.hugo.ianteda.com/content/blog/2016-09-27-the-habit-loop.md

 For example every McDonald’s looks the same - the company deliberately tries to standardize stores’ architecture and what employees say to customers, so everything is a consistent cue to trigger eating routines.
 The sound a Coca-Cola can makes when you open it.
 The foaming of your tooth paste.
 Why you always enter a Supermarket on the left hand side and the fresh food is first.

-> The chains of habit are generally too small to be felt until they are too strong to be broken.
+{{< blockquote quote="The chains of habit are generally too small to be felt until they are too strong to be broken." author="Samuel Johnson.">}}
-> <cite> Samuel Johnson.</cite>